Azure/azure-sdk-for-js/samples/frameworks/react/ts/README.md

 - Integration with Azure Event Hubs to support real-time updates across multiple instances of the application.
 - Integration with Azure Storage Blob for persisting ToDo items.
-- Integration with Azure Storage Blob showcases a mechanism for fetching Azure blobs and displaying them in the browser.

 ## Prerequisites